How Does DNA Work?

 "Tell me more about the codons!"
 I hear you scream.
 And you'd be right.
 This is a good thing to scream about, if anything is.

-The RNA alphabet has only four letters (A, U, C, G).
-Since codons occur in groups of three, it means there are only 64 words in our codon dictionary.
+The RNA alphabet has only four letters (A, U, C, and G), and since codons occur in groups of three, it means there are only 64 words (4 x 4 x 4) in our entire codon dictionary.

 Yet because human cells can only produce 20 different amino acids, it leaves us with a fair bit of redundancy in the genetic code.
 In other words, each amino acid tends to be associated with more than one codon.